 Cell Division, Chromosomes, and Patterns of Inheritance

-Distinguish between mitosis and meiosis.
+Analyze similarities and differences between mitosis and meiosis.

-Explain the role of chromosomes in heredity.
+Explain the role that chromosomes and allelic variation play in heredity.

 DNA, RNA, and Proteins

-Illustrate the process of genetic information transfer from DNA to a protein.
+- Illustrate the process of genetic information transfer from DNA to a protein.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.